chinamike65/hugo-tuolesi/content/book2/book2en.md

 If you go to sleep without reciting, your masters will say, "You have no sin?
 You have no karma?
 You just sleep like this?"
 Very strict.

-The merits of the Thirty-Five Buddhas of Repentance texts are explained in Jia Caojie's writings, and the merits are extremely great.
+The merits of the Thirty-Five Buddhas of Repentance texts are explained in  Gyaltshap's writings, and the merits are extremely great.

 Therefore, Master Tsongkhapa attaches great importance to the Thirty-Five Buddhas of Repentance in the aspect of eliminating karmic obstacles in the Dharma.

-In the tantric sect, there are four deities in the esoteric sect.
+In the tantric school, there are four deities in the esoteric school.
 In the deity of Shibu, the mantra of the Buddha of the Buddha and the heart mantra of Guanyin Bodhisattva are the most important ones in the deity of Shibu.
 It can only eliminate the relapse karma below the Ministry of affairs, and cannot eliminate the karma of relapsed karma above the deity of the Ministry of affairs.

 Because Guanyin Bodhisattva is the deity of Shibu.